re-augustus/Max-the-AI/README.txt

 if you want it to stop just type 'die' or close the app. better yet, delete it.

-disclaimer: i am not to be held accountable for whatever potential problems this application causes on your system. use at your own risk loooool
+disclaimer: i am not to be held accountable for whatever potential problems this application causes on your system; use at your own risk loooool

 ---------------------------------------------------------------------
 max - an AI by @re.augustus